 The exhibition is open during the John Wilson Special Collections' hours of operation.

-Made possible by gifts to The Library Foundation, a local nonprofit dedicated to our library’s leadership, innovation and reach through private support.
+The exhibition is in conjunction with the Association of Moving Image Archivists Conference in Portland, November 27-December 1, and is made possible by gifts to The Library Foundation, a local nonprofit dedicated to our library’s leadership, innovation and reach through private support.